 In 2007, SRC developed a proprietary longitudinal outcomes database (known as “BOLD™”) created for the bariatric and metabolic surgery specialty.
 Today, BOLD has expanded to multiple specialties and is regarded as the world’s largest and most comprehensive repository of surgical outcomes information.

 SRC’s multispecialty database provides participating surgeons with real-time access to individual patient information that guides clinical decisions.
 Providers can also obtain meaningful information through numerous reports that are based on information from the surgeon’s individual practice.
-National International summary reports enable participants to compare their individual outcomes to aggregate data and assess their approach to care.
+National and International summary reports enable participants to compare their individual outcomes to aggregate data and assess their approach to care.

 SRC uses a comprehensive Data Quality Program to ensure the integrity of the information collected and derived from its database.
 A number of safeguards are included in the software and all data collected is validated during site inspections for SRC’s accreditation program participants.